jiellll1219/OpenDoctoratePy-EX-Public/docs/README_EN.md

 ## Keys in user.json

-In the `user` dictionary of these two files, the following entries exist:
+In the user dictionary of this file, the following items exist:

 ```json
 "dungeon": {},